HolyBlackCat/quasi-msys2/README.md

 * `index/` — For each installed package it contains a file with a list of files owned by it.

   `root/` and `index/` must always stay in sync, otherwise things will break.

 * `cache/` — Stores cached archives of the packages downloaded from the repo.

+  Also stores archive signatures.
+They're checked at download time, and are preserved for informational purposes only.

 * `database.mk` — The package database, converted to our own format.

 * `database.mk.bak` — A backup of `database.mk` performed the last time a new database was downloaded.

-* `database.current_original` — The original database file downloaded from the repository.
+* `database.current_original[.sig]` — The original database file downloaded from the repository.
 This is used to speed up database updated (if the downloaded database matches this file, we don't need to reparse it).

+   The signature is checked at download time, and is preserved for informational purposes only.

 * `requested_packages.txt` — A list of installed packages, not including the automatically installed dependencies.